 Most often, the cause of pulmonary fibrosis is not known.
 If this is the case, it is called idiopathic pulmonary fibrosis (idiopathic means the cause is unknown).

 In some people, a cause can be found.
-Such causes include:
+Some causes include:

-- breathing in harmful dust or chemicals at a workplace or in the environment, such as mould, asbestos, silica, metal dusts and toxic fumes
+- breathing in harmful dust or chemicals at a workplace or in the environment, like asbestos, silica, metal dusts, and coal dust